 Some users of Windows 8/10 have complained of facing various issues with apps.
 Either some apps fail to install or run or update or simply crash.
 All these versions of Windows are pre-release, yet millions of people are using these versions of Windows daily.
 Microsoft has definitely improved the Windows Store and apps experience with each version.
+If your apps are not working properly you can also reset the Windows Store apps with the click of a button.

 Windows App Can’t Open